dbenque/labkube/prez/2-deployments/README.md

 Now that we know ```pods```, we can ask the following questions:

-- What if the pod that I have launched die?
+- What if the pod that I have launched is deleted or crashes?
 - What if I want to run multiple instances of the same pod?
-- What if I want to rollout a new version of my pod ?
+- What if I want to rollout a new version of the image ?

 The answer is ```deployment```